Imagine you’re closing Q4 books and find 30 unmatched transactions…

 To ensure your financial reporting is accurate and healthy, you must set up a robust payment reconciliation that can leverage AI technology.
+According to Modern Treasury’s 2025 report, 94% of financial leaders expressed excitement about automating workflows, and 76% of software-focused companies actually decided to invest in payment automation.

 In this blog, we’ll explain the meaning of payment reconciliation, how the payment reconciliation process works, and how modern technology can help automate and accelerate parts of it.
 Let’s get started!